nus-cs2103-AY2425S1/ip/docs/README.md

 ### Unmark task

-Writes a simple reminder note
+Marks a task syntatically as not done

 `unmark <serial>`